Key takeaways

 What steps should your business take now?

-Businesses will need to update their cyber incident / data breach response plans to include this requirement, and importantly, businesses will need to factor this into their decision-making as to whether or not they will actually pay a ransom.
+Businesses will need to update their cyber incident / data breach response plans to include this requirements, and importantly, businesses will need to factor this into their decision-making as to whether or not they will actually pay a ransom.

 Need more information?

-If you’d like to learn more about these reporting obligations and how they may impact your business, or assistance with drafting or updating your cyber incident / data breach response plans, please contact a member of the Corporate and Commercial Advisory team and/or Gina Tresidder or Jonathan Teh directly .
+If you’d like to learn more about these reporting obligations and how they may impact your business, or assistance with drafting or updating your cyber incident / data breach response plans, please contact a member of the Corporate and Commercial Advisory team and/or Gina Tresidder or Jonathan Teh directly.
 We would be happy to provide more detailed advice tailored to your circumstances.